Enerzed/pg_ac/README.md

-Results of these functions are different, look how PostgreSQL FTS uses dictionaries and word normalizationg
+Results of these functions are different, look how PostgreSQL FTS uses dictionaries and word normalization